shea08/shea08.github.io/james1.md

 <ul><li>⭐ He was the oldest brother of Jesus and is commonly known as the writer of this Epistle.
 He became the leading Overseer of the Judean church. </li></ul>
 </details>

-What is the outline and three main points of this book? </summary>
+<summary> What is the outline and three main points of this book? </summary>
 <ul><li>⭐ Christian wisdom</li></ul>
 <ul><li>⭐ Good works</li></ul>
 <ul><li>⭐ Pure religion</li></ul>